Farama-Foundation/chatarena/README.md

 3. Implement game mechanics in methods `step`
 4. Handle game states and rewards by implementing methods such as `reset`, `get_observation`, `is_terminal`, and `get_rewards`
-5. Develop role description prompts (and global prompt if necessary) for players using CLI or Web UI and save them to a config file.
+5. Develop role description prompts (and a global prompt if necessary) for players using CLI or Web UI and save them to a config file.

 We provide [a detailed tutorial](docs/tutorials/create_your_environment.md) to demonstrate how to define a custom